Disability Benefits Frequently Asked Questions

 If you have worked and paid social security taxes into the system, your children may qualify for benefits on your record.
 Typically, your children would be eligible for 1/2 of your PIA or personal insured amount.

 In certain circumstances your claim for benefits can be expedited.
 One reason may be if you have a terminal illness.
 If you have a terminal illness, notify our office immediately and we will help you get the documentation necessary to turn in to SSA.
+Another circumstance that may speed up your case is if you are in a dire need situation.
+Some examples of a dire need situation would be home foreclosure, bankruptcy, etc.

 Social Security also has a class of conditions called “Compassionate Allowances” the list of qualifying conditions can be found at https://www.ssa.gov/compassionateallowances/conditions.htm